quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Security and privacy considerations {#privacy}

-Protocols such as TLS {{?RFC8446}} and QUIC {{?RFC9000}} provide varying degrees of secure protection for the wire image {{?RFC8546}}.
-There is inevitably tension between security and observability, when logging can reveal aspects of the wire image that would ordinarily be protected.
-This tension equally applies to any privacy considerations that build on security properties, especially if data can be correlated across data sources.
+Protocols such as TLS {{?RFC8446}} and QUIC {{?RFC9000}} offer secure protection for the wire image {{?RFC8546}}.
+Logging can reveal aspects of the wire image that would ordinarily be protected, creating tension between observability, security and privacy, especially if data can be correlated across data sources.

-Any data that is determined to be necessary for a use case at hand could be logged or captured.
-As per {{?RFC6973}}, operators must be aware that such data will be at risk of compromise and this, in turn, risks the privacy of all entities that participate in logged internet protocol exchanges.
-Entities that would otherwise expect protocol features to maintain the privacy of their data, can unknowingly be subject to broader privacy risks.
-This circumvents their agency for responding to such risks.
+Depending on the observability use case any data could be logged or captured.
+As per {{?RFC6973}}, operators must be aware that such data could be compromised, risking the privacy of all participants.
+Entities that expecti internet protocol features to ensure data privacy might unknowingly be subject to broader privacy risks, undermining their ability to assess or respond effectively.

 ## Data at risk

-qlog operators and implementers should be mindful of the security and privacy risks inherent in handling qlog data.
-This includes but is not limited to logging, storing, or using the data.
-Data might be considered as non-sensitive, potentially-sensitive, or sensitive; applying the considerations in this section may produce different risks depending on the nature of the data itself, or its handling.
-However, in many cases the largest risk factors arise from data that can be considered as potenially-sensitive or sensitive.
+qlog operators and implementers need to consider security and privacy risks when handling qlog data, including logging, storage, usage and more.
+Data can be categorized as non-sensitive, potentially-sensitive, or sensitive.
+The considerations presented in this section may pose varying risks depending on the the data itself or its handling.
+Generally, the largest risk factors arise from data considered as potenially-sensitive or sensitive.

-The following is a non-exhaustive list of such fields and types of data that can be carried in qlog data:
+The following is a non-exhaustive list of example data types could contain sensitive information that might allow identification or correlatation of individual connections, endpoints, users or sessions across qlog or other data sources (e.g., captures of encrypted packets):

-* IP addresses and transport protocol port numbers, which can be used to uniquely identify individual connections, endpoints, and potentially users.
+* IP addresses and transport protocol port numbers.

-* Session, Connection, or User identifiers which can be used to correlate nominally separate contexts.
-For example, QUIC Connection IDs can be used to identify and track users across geographical networks {{Section 9.5 of !RFC9000}}).
+* Session, Connection, or User identifiers e.g., QUIC Connection IDs {{Section 9.5 of !RFC9000}}).

-* System-level information such as CPU, process, or thread identifiers.
+* System-level information e.g., CPU, process, or thread identifiers.

-* Stored State which can be used to correlate individual connections or sessions over time.
-Examples include QUIC address validation and retry tokens, TLS session tickets, and HTTP cookies.
+* Stored State e.g, QUIC address validation and retry tokens, TLS session tickets, and HTTP cookies.

-* Decryption keys, passwords, and tokens which can be used with other data sources (e.g., captures of encrypted packets) to correlate qlog data to a specific connection or user or leak additional information.
-Examples include TLS decryption keys and HTTP-level API access or authorization tokens.
+* TLS decryption keys, passwords, HTTP-level API access or authorization tokens.

-* Data that can be used to correlate qlogs to other data sources (e.g., captures of encrypted packets).
-Examples include high-resolution event timestamps or inter-event timings, event counts, packet and frame sizes.
+* High-resolution event timestamps or inter-event timings, event counts, packet sizes, and frame sizes.

-* Full or partial encrypted raw packet and frame payloads, which can be used with other data sources (e.g., captures of encrypted packets) to correlate qlog data to a specific connection or session.
+* Full, or partial encrypted, raw packet and frame payloads.

-* Full or partial plaintext raw packet and frame payloads (e.g., HTTP Field values, HTTP response data, TLS SNI field values), which can contain directly sensitive information.
+* Full, or partial, plaintext raw packet and frame payloads e.g., HTTP Field values, HTTP response data, TLS SNI field values.

 ## Operational implications and recommendations

-Considerations for operational implications should focus on log capture and access.
-Logging of Internet protocols is equivalent to access to store or read plaintext communications, so security considerations apply similarly to qlog.
+Operational considerations should focus on capture and access.
+Logging of Internet protocols using qlog is equivalent the ability to store or read plaintext communications, so all security considerations of plaintext apply.

-It is recommended that the ability to enable qlog capture is subject to access control and auditing.
-Furthermore, access control policy should extend to the level of information that is allowed to be captured (e.g., capture of more-sensitive data requires higher privileges).
+It is recommended that qlog capture is subject to access control and auditing, extending to granularity over the level of information that is allowed to be captured (e.g., capture of more-sensitive data requires higher privileges).

 It is recommended that access to stored qlogs is subject to access control and auditing.

-Access control techniques in end user client environments can be limited.
-An end-user that might enable logging without understanding the implications of that choice on their privacy and security.
-Implementations should consider how to make enabling qlog conspicous, and resistant to social engineering, automation, or drive-by attacks.
-Examples include, requiring explicit actions to start a capture, and isolation or sandboxing of capture from other activities in the same process or component.
+End users might not understand the implications of qlog to security or privacy, and their environments limit access control techniques.
+Implementations should make enabling qlog conspicous (e.g., requiring clear and explicit actions to start a capture) and resistant to social engineering, automation, or drive-by attacks; for example, isolation or sandboxing of capture from other activities in the same process or component.

 It is recommended that data retention policies are defined for the storage of qlog files.